Podcasting to leverage ‘on demand’ content culture (and 5 podcasting tips)

 “Podcasts are quickly becoming one of the best ways to communicate with your audience, with a large percentage of the Australian population tuning into listen regularly.
 If you have the type of business that lends itself well to podcasting you should seriously consider starting one.”

-– Shane Scholefield, Factory Buys
+– Shane Scholefield, Director of Factory Buys